E Ola I Ka Wai | Water is Life

 This project brings science, education and community together to ensure Hawai'is freshwater future.

-Scienctific data collection will begin in December 2016.
+Scienctific data collection happens every week at various East Maui Streams, lead by lineal descendents of Ko'olau, Maui.
 If you are interested in collaborating or participarting please email us at firstname.lastname@example.org.

 This website follows the progress of the study and includes resources for students, and the community.